jywu20/Notes/Computer Science/Circuit/HDL.md

    (and all parallelisms reduce to "instruction-level parallelism"), so multithreading doesn't need special primitives: it's just two modules running independently.

+   We note that the distinction between combinational logic and sequential logic makes most sense in clocked circuit designing: in theory, both can be described by `always` blocks, but only sequential logic involves the clock signal (semantically equivalent to the program counter).
 8. Most HDLs provide serial or loop structures in the body of the aforementioned event listeners, but these structures are confined in their complexities both in abstract semantics and in practical designing (because of problems like delay, etc.).
    Therefore serial execution, `for` loop, etc. in HDLs are *not*